<dependency>

 Elasticsearch) that keeps a statically-typed index on fields.
 Hence, if a field

-is always expected to be of type string, using non-string replacement
+is always expected to be of type string, using non-string replacements or

 the storage level.